Democrats, Republicans and businesses gird for battle over Biden’s proposed tax hikes

 White House unveils $2 trillion infrastructure and climate plan, setting up giant battle over size and cost of government

-The schisms center around the White House’s decision to try to raise rates on major U.S. corporations and unwind some of the core tax cuts adopted under President Donald Trump in 2017, in keeping with Democrats’ campaign promises in the last election.
+The schisms center on the White House’s decision to try to raise rates on major U.S. corporations and unwind some of the core tax cuts adopted under then-president Donald Trump in 2017, in keeping with Democrats’ campaign promises in the past election.
+The 2017 tax cuts lowered the corporate rate from 35 percent to 21 percent.
+Biden has proposed raising it back up to 28 percent.
+The White House also seeks other tax increases and policy tweaks to ensure companies do not dodge their bills domestically by shifting their profits around abroad.

 Democratic lawmakers heralded the White House for delivering on these commitments as part of Biden’s new infrastructure plan, arguing corporations can afford to pay more each year.
-But Republicans decried Biden’s proposal as a nonstarter that threatened to sully negotiations even before they truly can begin.
+But Republicans decried Biden’s proposal as a nonstarter that threatened to sully negotiations even before talks can truly begin.

 “This is the biggest economic blunder of our lifetime,” said Rep. Kevin Brady (Tex.), the top Republican on the tax-focused House Ways and Means Committee.
 “As you’re trying to rebuild the economy from the biggest hit we’ve had in 90 years, why would you impose a massive tax hike on the very Americans businesses [that] you want to rehire workers?”

+The blowback prompted Ron Klain, the president’s chief of staff, to pledge Thursday the White House is prepared to move forward without Republican support if the two parties cannot reach a deal.
+Biden on Thursday also deputized five cabinet members, including his transportation, labor and housing secretaries, to start working with Congress and also selling the proposal directly to the American public.

-Adding to the criticism, an advocacy organization representing major companies including AT&T, FedEx, Kimberly-Clark, Home Depot, Toyota and UPS blasted Biden’s tax plan.
-And powerful business groups led by by the U.S. Chamber of Commerce prepared to take similar aim at the revenue raisers included in the president’s infrastructure proposal.
+Adding to the administration’s headaches, an advocacy organization representing major companies including AT&T, FedEx, Kimberly-Clark, Home Depot, Toyota and UPS blasted Biden’s tax plan.
+Powerful business groups led by the U.S. Chamber of Commerce prepared to take similar aim at the revenue raisers included in the president’s infrastructure proposal.
 Hours after its release, the group said the prospect of corporate tax increases threatened to undermine their support for the very sort of infrastructure spending they have sought in Washington for years.

 “The way [he’s] proposed to pay for it is misguided,” said Neil Bradley, executive vice president of the Chamber, promising a lobbying blitz to come.
 “It will actually obviate all the economic gains we could possibly gain in infrastructure.”